This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 From desert safaris to standing on the top of Burj Khalifa, UAE one of the most popular destinations for leisure travelers.
 You can be a witness to the riches of the country and its unique culture.
 Also, it is one of the cheapest countries to visit for Indians.

-How to reach?: The round trip flights to the UAE will cost around ₹20,000.
-The airfare has almost doubled since the COVID-19 pandemic.
+How to reach?: Flights to the UAE will cost around INR 14,000.

 What to do?: Cultural Tourism, Shopping, Business Tours, Dubai Desert Safari, Luxury Tours, Sports Tourism, Indoor Skiing, Adventure Sports & Water Sports in Dubai.